Moving to Tennessee in 2024? Pros, Cons, & Tips BEFORE Moving

 Slow to change

-We don't need to go through all the stereotypes, but generally, the South has a tendency to move a little slower.
+We don't need to go through all the stereotypes, but generally, southern states has a tendency to move a little slower.
 This is sometimes a good thing, like when it comes to tinkering with your favorite hot chicken recipe.
 Sometimes though, it can be frustrating.
 New ideas take time to find a cultural foothold, whether they're as important as creating a more inclusive society, or as trivial as wishing you had a closer Chipotle.
 In fact, Tennessee is one of only ten states in the country where it is illegal for a real estate buyer's agent to offer their client a commission rebate (although Felix Homes has a way around this).
 That doesn't mean, however, that Tennessee isn't trying to get with the times.
 Especially in urban areas, new types of people are coming to stay and bringing a fresh perspective with them.
 Tennessee is as open to change as ever and becoming more flexible in meeting every need...just don't mess with the hot chicken recipe.

 Is Moving To Tennessee A Good Idea?